create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: show_cursor, cursorVisible

+Starts the interactive help viewer session and requests it to open the link in the ::helpContext string value.
 The string value is combined from the widget's owner ::helpContext strings if the latter is empty or begins with a slash.
-A special meaning is assigned to an empty string " " - the help() call fails when such value is found to be the section component.
+A special meaning is assigned to the empty string " " - the help() call fails when such value is found to be the section component.
 This feature can be useful when a window or a dialog presents a standalone functionality in a separate module, and the documentation is related more to the module than to an embedding program.
-In such case, the grouping widget holds ::helpContext as a pod manpage name with a trailing slash, and its children widgets are assigned ::helpContext to the topics without the manpage but the leading slash instead.
-If the grouping widget has an empty string " " as ::helpContext then the help is forced to be unavailable for all the children widgets.
+In such case the grouping widget holds ::helpContext as a pod manpage name with the trailing slash, and its children widgets are assigned ::helpContext to the topics without the manpage but with the leading slash instead.
+If the grouping widget has an empty string " " as the ::helpContext then the help is unavailable for all the children widgets.

 See also: helpContext

-Creates one or more widgets with owner property set to the caller widget, and returns the list of references to the newly created widgets.
+Creates one or more widgets with their owner properties set to the caller widget, and returns the list of the references to the newly created widgets.

 Has two calling formats:

-Sends a widget behind the OBJECT on Z-axis, given that the OBJECT is a sibling to the widget.
+Sends the widget behind the OBJECT on Z-axis given that the OBJECT is a sibling to the widget.

 See also: bring_to_front, send_to_back, ZOrderChanged ,first, next, prev, last

-Marks the rectangular area of a widget as 'invalid', so re-painting of the area happens.
+Marks the rectangular area of the widget as 'invalid', triggering the re-painting of the area.
 See "Graphic content".

 See also: validate_rect, get_invalid_rect, repaint, Paint, syncPaint, update_view

-Returns true if both the widget and it's top-most parent are layered.
-If the widget itself is top-most, i.e. a window, a non-clipOwner widget, or a child to application, then is the same as layered.
+Returns true if both the widget and its top-most parent are layered.
+If the widget itself is top-most, i.e. a window, a non-clipOwner widget, or a child to the application, then is the same as layered.

 See also: "layered"

-The method sends or posts ( POST flag ) simulated KeyDown event to the system.
-CODE, KEY, MOD and REPEAT are the parameters to be passed to the notification callbacks.
+The method sends or posts ( POST flag ) the simulated KeyDown event to the system.
+CODE, KEY, MOD, and REPEAT are the parameters to be passed to the notification callbacks.

 See also: key_up, key_event, KeyDown

-The method sends or posts ( POST flag ) simulated keyboard event to the system.
-CODE, KEY, MOD and REPEAT are the parameters to be passed to an eventual KeyDown or KeyUp notifications.
+The method sends or posts ( POST flag ) the simulated keyboard event to the system.
+CODE, KEY, MOD and REPEAT are the parameters to be passed to an eventual KeyDown or KeyUp notification.
 COMMAND is allowed to be either cm::KeyDown or cm::KeyUp.

 See also: key_down, key_up, KeyDown, KeyUp